Subscribe to Our Newsletter

 For Email Marketing you can trust.

-The NAMI Provider Program is either a 15-hour course, or a 4-hour seminar (your agency’s preference) that presents a penetrating, subjective view of family and peer experiences with serious mental illness to professionals who work directly with individuals affected by mental illness.
+The NAMI Provider Program is either a 15-hour course, or a 4-hour seminar (your agency’s preference) that presents a penetrating, subjective view of family and peer experiences with serious mental illness to professionals who work directly with individuals affected by a mental illness.

 The program helps providers realize the hardships that families and peers face and appreciate the courage and persistence it takes to live with and recover from their mental health condition.